SiFiLabs/sifi-bridge-py/README.md

 SiFi Bridge Python is a convenient wrapper over [SiFi Bridge CLI](https://github.com/SiFiLabs/sifi-bridge-pub).

 The Python wrapper opens the CLI tool in a subprocess.
 Thus, it is highly recommended to implement threading, since reading from standard input is a blocking operation.
 To use the wrapper, start by instantiating a `SifiBridge` object.
-All relevant usage documentation is provided as inline doc-strings.
+Documentation is provided as inline doc-strings.
+It is recommended to then deliver the samples with some sort of higher-level server-client scheme.

 ## Documentation